 In North America, in the 1990s, traditional metal manufacturing was in shock.
 Labor costs were outstripping sales prices, and many businesses were shutting their doors.
 For Reliance Foundry to continue to be viable, it needed to outsource some of its production lines.
 It was then that Reliance Foundry’s vice president, Brad Done, made his first business trip to China to see if it were possible to work with contract manufacturers overseas.

-This was big leap for the company, which had done all its own manufacturing as a family-owned ferrous foundry for the two generations before Brad and his brother, Brent, took over.
+This was big leap for the company, which had done all its own manufacturing as a family-owned ferrous foundry for the two generations before Brad and his brother, Brent took, over.
 Both men had grown up with stories from the foundry and had worked with the business as students.
 Brad took post-secondary schooling in management and metallurgy.
 To be comfortable leaving production in other hands, he knew they would not be satisfied without going and observing the overseas operations.
 There were standards to maintain—it was a big leap to go from manufacturing onsite to considering contract manufacturing.
 Would the quality be sufficient?
 Would trade be possible through cultural and language barriers?

 Understanding guanxi in business travel to China

-“My first business trip, things were very different in China than they are today.”
+“My first business trip, things were very different in China then they are today.”
 Brad said.
 “Where we were traveling, visiting factories and manufacturing centers, I was often the first Westerner to arrive.
 People would stare and be openly curious.
 Now it’s different.
 There are lots of cars and industry everywhere.
 Sometimes they still giggle about me, and there are always lots of questions, but I’m not an oddity except in very small towns.”

 What has remained unchanged in China over the subsequent decades is a deeply rooted cultural way of creating business relationships, called guanxi.
 This philosophy puts relational networks at the center of all trade.
 Rather than business being exclusively about economic relationship, guanxi is a practice of creating a web of relationship between businesses and their people.
 The philosophy shares the ethics of friendship, if not the intimacy.